renesas-rz/rzv_ai_sdk/Q04_fish_classification/readme.md

 - OpenCV 4.x
 - C++11 or higher

-#### Python Package Installation (for running webapp:optional)
-> Note: Required only for Host Machine for running the application through Websocket
-- Flask
-- Flask-SocketIO
-- numpy
-- opencv-python
-- python-socketio
-- Werkzeug

 ## Application: Build Stage

 >**Note:** User can skip to the next stage (deploy) if they don't want to build the application.
 All pre-built binaries are provided.